Research proposal and confirmation of candidature

 See the academic regulations for your degree for more details.

-The Confirmation of candidature form - RTF (for pcs) and Word (for Macs) - is to be completed by the Chair of the Research Proposal Confirmation Panel (or equivalent) and forwarded to the Graduate Research Centre when finalised.
+The Confirmation of candidature form (PDF 88KB) is to be completed by the Chair of the Research Proposal Confirmation Panel (or equivalent) and forwarded to Graduate Research, Candidature when finalised.

 - Statement of the research topic and rationale for the research